Bridegroom

 A bridegroom (often shortened to groom) is a man who is about to be married or who is newlywed.
-In some circles, it is a modern alternative to bride or groom.

-When marrying, the bridegroom's future spouse (if female) is usually referred to as the bride.
+When marrying, the bridegroom's future spouse is usually referred to as the bride.
 A bridegroom is typically attended by a best man and groomsmen.

 Etymology

-The first mention of the term bridegroom dates to 1604, from the Old English brȳdguma, a compound of brȳd (bride) and guma (man, human being, hero).
+The first mention of the term bridegroom dates to 1572, from the Old English brȳdguma, a compound of brȳd (bride) and guma (man, human being, hero).
 It is related to the Old Saxon brūdigomo, the Old High German brūtigomo, the German Bräutigam, and the Old Norse brúðgumi.

 Attire

 The style of the bridegroom's clothing can be influenced by many factors, including the time of day, the location of the ceremony, the ethnic backgrounds of the bride and bridegroom, the type of ceremony, and whether the bridegroom is a member of the Armed Forces.